The bell rang loudly, waking Peter up from his seventh-period nap. His bleary-eyed face snapped up from his crossed elbows.

 “Eun.”
 Peter threw a question mark kick, a double-leg shoot, then a sprawl.
 “Good to see you.”

-Eun took off her backpack, cautiously eyeing him.
-“Um…where’s your yoga mat?”
+Eun took off her backpack, eyeing him cautiously.
+“Um…where’s your mat?”

 “Soaking in Axe Body spray.”
-Peter transitioned into a Keysi elbow-guard, and aggressed forward using short, chopping strikes.
+He transitioned into a Keysi elbow-guard, aggressing forward using a series of short, chopping strikes.